 Ben Wilhelm - Bootcamp Graduate Mentor

-Listen in on the discussions of Ben Wilhelm and David Guttman as they traverse the options an early-stage engineer, point out positive and negative learning patterns, and talk about career direction.
+David and Ben traverse the options an early-stage engineer, point out positive and negative learning patterns, and talk about career direction.

 - How understanding the context of the tools you learn can help overcome imposter syndrome.